mguilherme/kotlin-examples/README.md

 ## FizzBuzz
 Write some code that prints out the following for a contiguous range of numbers: the number **'fizz'** for numbers that are multiples of 3, **'buzz'** for numbers that   are multiples of 5, **'fizzbuzz'** for numbers that are multiples of 15, e.g. if I run   the program over a range from 1-20 I should get the following output: `1 2 fizz 4 buzz fizz 7 8 fizz buzz 11 fizz 13 14 fizzbuzz 16 17 fizz 19 buzz`.

+## TDD Password Verifier
+Create a Password verifications class called "PasswordVerifier".

+1. Add the following verifications to a master function called “Verify()”
+    1. password should be larger than 8 chars
+    2. password should not be null
+    3. password should have one uppercase letter at least
+    4. password should have one lowercase letter at least
+    5. password should have one number at least

+Each one of these should throw an exception with a different message of your choosing